ECB's Draghi pushes down euro and bond yields with stimulus hint

 The single currency was down 0.7 percent against the dollar and hit a nine-month low against the yen after Draghi said downside risks had increased again amid heightened uncertainty about emerging market economies' growth prospects, volatility in financial and commodity markets and geopolitical risks.

-German 10-year bond yields -- the bloc's benchmark -- hit their lowest level since May 2015 at 0.38 percent DE10YT=TWEB, while Europe's main stock index .FTEU3 turned higher, up 2 pct on the day.
+German 10-year bond yields -- the bloc's benchmark -- hit their lowest level since May 2015 at 0.38 percent, while Europe's main stock index turned higher, up 2 pct on the day.

 Money market rates showed a 10 basis point cut in the ECB deposit rate was fully priced in for April, compared with June previously.